 Exhibition Location: European Paintings, Gallery 624, 2nd floor

-The exhibition and its related programs will be featured on the Museum’s website at www.metmuseum.org.
+Additional information about the exhibition and its accompanying programs is available on the Museum’s website at www.metmuseum.org.

 Log in or register for a press account in order to access press images.